Full Form of UIDAI – Unique Identification Authority of India

-- To build an association which shall work towards the vision and mission of UIDAI.
+- To build an association that shall work towards the vision and mission of UIDAI.

 - To ensure the confidentiality of records of the Aadhaar holders.

-- To ensure that the provisions of Aadhaar Act are complied with by all individuals.
+- To ensure that the provisions of the Aadhaar Act are complied with by all individuals.

 - To make the necessary rules and regulations to execute the provisions contained in the Aadhaar Act.